 Ms. Sneed Uses Teacher Talk

 Our favorite fourth grade teacher, Ms. Sneed, sat with her new student teacher before school.
-“As you know, we’re preparing to teach strategies for finding word meaning in text,” she said.
-“Today, however, I’d like you to listen for ways I sneak incidental vocabulary into each lesson.
+“In our ELA block, we’re preparing to teach strategies for finding word meaning in text,” she said.
+“Today, however, I’d like you to listen for ways I sneak incidental vocabulary into every lesson you teach.
 You can jot them down, and we’ll talk about them later.”

 “Okay,” said Mr. Grow.
 He opened his mouth to ask a question.
 However, at that very moment, the bell rang.
 Students streamed into the classroom.
 The daily bustle began.